MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: MM-MoralBench

-\textbf{Moral Response.} In moral response task, the model is asked to make a choice among two potential responses within a given moral scenario.
-Specifically, the model is instructed to assume the role of the speaking character in the image and must choose between the previously generated morally violating line and the morally neutral line.
+\textbf{Moral Response.} In moral response task, the model is asked to choose among two potential responses within a given moral scenario.
+Specifically, the model is instructed to assume the role of the speaking character in the image and must choose between the previously generated morally violating line and the morally acceptable line.
 Unlike the first two tasks, which explicitly prompt the model to perform intentional moral evaluation, this task is designed to examine whether the model would unintentionally select immoral answers, offering insight into its intrinsic moral tendencies and moral values behind its choices.

-Examples of the evaluation for each task are shown in Figure \ref{fig:examples}.
-More examples are shown in Appendix \ref{sup:examples}.
+Examples of the evaluation for each task are shown in Fig. \ref{fig:examples}.
 All task instructions are presented as multiple-choice questions.
 To mitigate the effect of potential position bias in LVLMs~\cite{llm-mcq-bias, mmbench}, i.e., the tendency to choose a certain option in multiple-choice questions, we ensure that the arrangement of options is randomized in all instructions and that the reference options are evenly distributed.